okasag/orf/README.md

 ## to do:

-- add type argument into predict.orf

-- add example data and examples for all functions
+- add examples for all functions

 - write new vignette